CharafeddineMechalikh/PureEdgeSim/README.md

  (i)  Download the zip file from github.

- (ii) Import the project to your IDE.
+ (ii) Import the project to your IDE (New -> Java Project -> Use default location -> and then chose the PureEdgeSim folder)  .

  (iii) Launch the `main.java` class.